savonet/book/workflow.md

 ### Cue points

-Before performing transitions, we should first ensure that our tracks begin and end at the right time: some songs features long introductions or long endings, that we would like not to play on a radio (think of a Pink Floyd song).
-In order to do so, we would rather avoid directly editing the music files, and simply add metadata indicating the time at which we should begin and end playing the files: these are commonly referred to as the _cue in_ and the _cue out_ points.
+Before discussing transitions, we should first ensure that our tracks begin and end at the right time: some songs features long introductions or long endings, that we would like not to play on a radio (think of a Pink Floyd song).
+In order to do so, we would rather avoid directly editing the music files, and simply add metadata indicating the time at which we should begin and stop playing the files: these are commonly referred to as the _cue in_ and the _cue out_ points.

-The `cue_cut` operator takes a source and cuts each track according to the cue points which are stored in the metadata: by default, the metadata `liq_cue_in` and `liq_cue_out` are used for cue in and cue out points (the name of the metadata can be changed with the `cue_in_metadata` and `cue_out_metadata` parameters of `cue_cut`), and are supposed to be specified in seconds relative
+The `cue_cut` operator takes a source and cuts each track according to the cue points which are stored in the metadata.
+By default, the metadata `liq_cue_in` and `liq_cue_out` are used for cue in and cue out points (the name of the metadata can be changed with the `cue_in_metadata` and `cue_out_metadata` parameters of `cue_cut`), and are supposed to be specified in seconds relative